• Topics

 By attending the event, you are giving MCNL permission to use photos and videos from the workshop in future promotional materials.

-• Fundraising Tools Series – Demystifying Capital Campaigns: Understanding and Preparing for a Capital Campaign
+• Fundraising Tools Series – Demystifying Capital Campaigns: Preparing for Success

 Instructor: Tim Sweeny, Senior Fellow of the Midwest Center for Nonprofit Leadership and founding partner of Praxis Nonprofit Strategies